tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 Annotation Section
 ``````````````````

-The following section in the class file is the in-line comments for the class.
+The annotation section in the class file is the in-line comments for the class.
 Note the @FieldType stanza in the comments.
-These are annotations.
 Drupal
-uses these annotations to recognize our field. it provides information such
+uses these annotations to recognize the new field.
+It provides information such
 as the field ID, label and description.
 It also indicates the default widget
 and formatter class.
 This annotation is required.